amathsow/MRS_GroupD/README.md

 \* The last point of the trajectory is expected to match the starting point with up to 1 m tolerance.

-## Where to code changes
-Change your code within directory `summer-school-2024/mrim_task/mrim_planner` (changes in other folders (`mrim_manager,mrim_resources, mrim_state_machine`) will not be applied during competition/evaluation) in files:

-* `scripts/`
-  * `planner.py`: Crossroad script where the path to your solution begins.
-Here you will find initial ideas and examples on how to load parameters.
-  * `trajectory.py`: Contains functionalities for basic work with trajectories.
-Here, you can **interpolate heading** between the path waypoints and experiment with smoothing the paths, sampling the trajectories, computing collisions between points/paths/trajectories, or postprocessing trajectories to prevent collisions.
-  * `solvers/`
-    * `tsp_solvers.py`: This is where VPs assignment for TSP, path planning, and solving TSP happens.
-Here you can play with an efficient assignment of VPs to UAVs or study the effect of path planners on TSP solution performance.
-    * `utils.py`: Default source of various utility functions.
-Feel free to add your own.
-  * `path_planners/grid_based`
-    * `astar.py`: Implementation of A* path planner.
-Here you can finish the planner using proper heuristic function, and add path straightening functionality.
-  * `path_planners/sampling_based`
-    * `rrt.py`: Implementation of RRT path planner.
-Here you can upgrade the planner to RRT*, implement a better sampling method, and add path straightening functionality.
-  * `config/`
-    * `virtual.yaml` and `real_world.yaml`: Config files (for two challenges described below) containing various parameters/switches for the task.
-If you need other parameters, add them here, load them in `scripts/planner.py` and use them in the code accordingly.

-In the files, look for keywords **`STUDENTS TODO`**, located in areas where you probably want to write/use some code.
-By default, you should not be required to make changes to other than the above-specified files.

-**Where else to look:**

-Throughout the code, we use some custom classes as data types.
-Check `mrim_planner/scripts/data_types.py` to see what the classes do.

-Apart from the configs in `mrim_planner/config`, default configs for the mission are loaded from `mrim_manager/config` for each run type.
-Take a look here to see the trajectories' dynamic constraints or safety limits.
-`mrim_planner/config` **should not be changed!**

 ## Run your code